mjzurowski/sgm/README.md

 1. Initialise your detector, model, and velocity distribution.
 2. Choose a particular DM mass and cross section, and use these to define a DM interaction rate as a function of target (T) and recoil energy (E) for the Model in use with Model.dRdER.
 3. Compute this rate as a function of observed energy for the detector by passing it as an argument in Det.dRdR.

+### To do
+- Test adding detectors with more complex quenching factors
+- Optimise integral in detector rate calc
+- Deal with models that have g and h velocity integrals better
+- Improve final "output" - probably want it to be a function of mX and sig -- add kwargs option or something in det integral??